-When we take an inquisitive approach to researching, reviewing, and reflecting upon our classroom strategies and pedagogies, we develop a growth mindset which can enhance our teaching practice in new and novel ways.
-Shaping an academic course through a scholarly lens has benefited my teaching practice in three significant areas: imagination, experimentation, and discovery.
+When we take an inquisitive approach toward our classroom strategies and pedagogies, we develop a growth mindset that enhances our teaching practice in new and novel ways.
+Shaping an academic course with inquisitive intention has benefited my teaching practice in three significant areas: imagination + experimentation + discovery.

-More fundamentally, by embracing a “beginner’s curiosity” toward understanding the metacognitive dimensions of my teaching practice, I am able to find a renewed enthusiasm for the classroom and a reinvigorated passion for my disciplinary field.
-And, ultimately, sharing this creative energy with my students engenders a two-way conversation to explore what teaching and learning means for us, individually and collectively.
+More fundamentally, by embracing a beginner’s curiosity toward understanding the metacognitive dimensions of my teaching practice, I am able to find a renewed enthusiasm for the classroom and a reinvigorated passion for my disciplinary field.
+And, ultimately, sharing this creative energy with my students engenders a two-way conversation to explore what teaching and learning signify for us, individually and collectively.

 // // //

-I am currently teaching two undergraduate courses at the University of British Columbia.
-These courses are offered by the School of Community and Regional Planning (SCARP) as part of a dynamic suite that introduces students to various perspectives and approaches toward understanding our urbanizing world.
+I have taught graduate and undergraduate courses at the University of British Columbia.
+These courses are offered by the School of Community and Regional Planning (SCARP) as part of a dynamic suite that exposes students to various perspectives and approaches toward understanding our urbanizing world.

 To learn more about the courses that I have taught, please click on the poster images below.